scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

   (result (ref $c.C))

   global.get $d.C  ;; the global vtable for class C
-  global.get $it.C ;; the global itables for class C
   i32.const 0      ;; zero of type int
   f64.const 0.0    ;; zero of type double
   struct.new $c.C  ;; allocate a $c.C initialized with all of the above